 The Town of Wareham maintains approximately 320 individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, school capital projects fund, and town capital projects fund, which are the Town's major governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, community preservation fund, and school capital projects fund, which are the Town's major governmental funds.
 Data from the other nonmajor governmental funds are combined into a single, aggregated presentation, the nonmajor fund.